kengonakajima/lua-parser/README.md

 WHAT
 ====
-Parse and convert Lua script into Ruby's executable S expression.
+Parse and convert Lua5.1(and most of 5.2) script into Ruby's executable S expression.

 It parses full Penlight source (10kLOC) for about 5 or 8 seconds.